Gertrude Caton Thompson

-Gertrude Caton Thompson (1 February 1888 – 18 April 1985) was an English archaeologist at a time when participation by women in the discipline was uncommon.
+Gertrude Page Caton-Thompson (1 February 1888 – 18 April 1985) was an English archaeologist at a time when participation by women in the discipline was uncommon.
 Much of her archaeological work was conducted in Egypt.
 However, she also worked on expeditions in Zimbabwe, Malta, and South Arabia.

 Her notable contributions to the field of archaeology include creating a technique for excavating archaeological sites and information on Paleolithic to Predynastic civilizations in Zimbabwe and Egypt.
-Caton Thompson held many official positions in organizations such as the Prehistoric Society and the Royal Anthropological Institute.
+Caton-Thompson held many official positions in organizations such as the Prehistoric Society and the Royal Anthropological Institute.

 Early life

-Gertrude Caton Thompson was born to William Caton Thompson and Ethel Gertrude Page in 1888 in London, England.
-She attended private schools in Paris and in Eastbourne, including the Links School, run by Miss Hawtrey.
+Caton-Thompson was born Gertrude Page Caton Thompson on 1 February 1888 in London to William Caton Thompson, a barrister and head of the legal branch of London and North Western Railway, and Ethel Gertrude Thompson (née Page; later Moore).
+On 15 April 1888, Caton-Thompson was baptised at St Edmund, King and Martyr.
+The youngest of two siblings, the family later moved to Bassett, Hampshire (present-day Southampton).

+Caton-Thompson's father died when she was 5 years old, and her mother remarried George Moore, a physician and widower with 5 children, in 1900.
+Educated by a governess until the age of 12, Caton-Thompson studied at The Links boarding school in Eastbourne.
+The Links, made up of around 25 female students, would travel and stay for several months in a European city and Caton-Thompson stayed during her studies in Dresden and Florence.
+In 1905, Caton-Thompson traveled to Paris in order to complete her education.

 Her interest in archaeology began on a trip to Egypt with her mother in 1911, followed by a series of lectures on Ancient Greece given by Sarah Paterson at the British Museum.
 An inheritance received in 1912 helped ensure her financial independence and support her later excavations.

-Caton Thompson's first experience in the field came in 1915 working as a bottle washer in an excavation in France.
+Caton-Thompson's first experience in the field came in 1915 working as a bottle washer in an excavation in France.
 During World War I, she worked for the British Ministry of Shipping as part of which she attended the Paris Peace Conference in 1919.

-In 1921 Caton Thompson embarked on studies at University College London where she was taught by Margaret Murray, Flinders Petrie and Dorothea Bate and worked at Petrie’s excavations in Upper Egypt at Abydos and Oxyrhynchus during the winter of 1921-1922.
+In 1921, Caton-Thompson embarked on studies at University College London where she was taught by Margaret Murray, Flinders Petrie and Dorothea Bate and worked at Petrie’s excavations in Upper Egypt at Abydos and Oxyrhynchus during the winter of 1921-1922.
 The following year she began attending courses at the University of Cambridge, before joining further excavations at Qau in Egypt with Petrie and Guy Brunton in 1924.